whatl3y/facemorph/README.md

 **Assumptions/Limitations**

 - Each image in the created GIF must contain exactly one face.
-If no faces or more than one are detected, an error will be thrown indicating such.
+If no faces or more than one are detected, **that picture is ignored in the output GIF**.
 - A minimum of two images are required to be provided in [`createGif` (see below)](https://github.com/whatl3y/facemorph#facemorphcreategif).
 - Faces are detected using the model provided in [face-api.js](https://github.com/justadudewhohacks/face-api.js/).
 Human faces work best, where animal faces might or might not work.
 - For best results, use images with white (or consistent) backgrounds.